*South Pas Back Then

 Lunches were pretty standard with items like sloppy joes and grilled cheese.
 In the morning, large delicious cinnamon buns and coffee cakes were sold.
 The only real excitement around the cafeteria was an occasional food fight.
 One year the Vice Principal was hit with a milk carton.

 In high school, I landed a cashier job because of my SPJHS experience and a family friend working in the SPHS cafeteria.
 I did go through an interview and signed a document that said I was not a member of the Communist Party.
 My cashier position was in the SPHS teacher's lounge.
 This job officially labeled me as a "smack".
 Some teachers never had enough change for lunch.
-My response was easy "don't worry about it, you can pay later".
+My response was easy "Don't worry about it, you can pay later".

 Some dances were held in the high school cafeteria.
 As a student council member, one of my duties was to ask couples not to "Y dance".
 The only vending machine, located outside the cafeteria, offered green apples and punch.
-The school wasn't really health-conscious at the time.
+The school wasn't health-conscious at the time.
 A student store was open in the morning, at lunch, and after school.
 This small store, manned by students, sold pens, paper, and pencils.

-However, its real business was selling every candy you could find at the Thrifty drug store.
+However, its real business was selling every candy you could find at the Thrifty drugstore.

 #10